venicegeo/pz-access/README.md

 `mvn clean install -U spring-boot:run`

-To build and run this project, software such as Kafka and PostgreSQL is required.
+To build and run this project, software such as RabbitMQ and PostgreSQL is required.
 For details on these prerequisites, refer to the
 [Piazza Developer's Guide](https://pz-docs.geointservices.io/devguide/index.html#_piazza_core_overview).

 The `application.properties` file controls URL information for the components it connects to - mainly GeoServer.
 If you are intending to debug a local instance of GeoServer, then simply changing the appropriate vcap.services.pz-geoserver.* configuration values.